AnirudhIV/GEO_auditor/README.md

   handling beyond whatever the `--location` flag puts in the report header.
-- The business-name guess (used to phrase fix snippets naturally) is a best-effort heuristic (`og:site_name`, then `<title>`, skipping generic segments like "Homepage" — a real bug we caught testing against Morgan & Morgan, whose `<title>` is literally "Homepage | Morgan & Morgan").
+- The business-name guess (used to phrase fix snippets naturally) is a best-effort heuristic (`og:site_name`, then `<title>`, skipping generic segments like "Homepage" — a real bug I caught testing against Morgan & Morgan, whose `<title>` is literally "Homepage | Morgan & Morgan").
 It's never used as evidence, only as phrasing.